dcsil/CSC491/presentations/diversity_workplace.md

 ---

-Pyschological Safety in individuals is very important.
+Psychological Safety in individuals is very important.
 This allows employees to bring their full experience and skills to work and provide their best.

 ---